-Voxel-wise or Region-wise Nuisance Regression for Functional Connectivity Analyses: Does it matter?
+Voxel-Wise or Region-Wise Nuisance Regression for Functional Connectivity Analyses: Does It Matter?

-Tobias Muganga ^(1, 2, ), Leonard Sasse ^(1, 2, 3), Daouia I. Larabi (4), Nicolás Nieto ^(1, 2, 5), Julian Caspers (6), Simon B. Eickhoff ^(1, 2), and Kaustubh R. Patil ^(1, 2, )

-- 1. Institute of Neuroscience and Medicine, Brain and Behaviour (INM-7), Research Center Jülich, Jülich, Germany - 2.
-Institute of Systems Neuroscience, Medical Faculty, Heinrich Heine University Düsseldorf, Düsseldorf, Germany - 3.
-Max Planck School of Cognition, Stephanstrasse 1a, Leipzig, Germany - 4.
-Department of Clinical and Developmental Neuropsychology, University of Groningen, Grote Kruisstraat 2/1, 9712 TS, Groningen, the Netherlands - 5.
-Department of Cardiology, Pulmonology and Vascular Medicine, University Hospital and Medical Faculty, Heinrich-Heine University, Düsseldorf, Germany - Department of Diagnostic and Interventional Radiology, Medical Faculty and University Hospital Düsseldorf, Heinrich Heine University Düsseldorf, Düsseldorf, Germany - Correspondence: k.patil@fz-juelich.de, t.muganga@fz-juelich.de

-Abstract
+Correspondence: Tobias Muganga (t.muganga@fz-juelich.de) | Kaustubh R. Patil (k.patil@fz-juelich.de)

+Received: 25 December 2024 | Revised: 25 June 2025 | Accepted: 4 August 2025

+Funding: This work was supported by Helmholtz Portfolio Theme "Supercomputing and Modelling for the Human Brain."

+ABSTRACT

 Removal of nuisance signals (such as motion) from the BOLD time series is an important aspect of preprocessing to obtain meaningful resting-state functional connectivity (rs-FC).
-The nuisance signals are commonly removed using denoising procedures at the finest resolution, i.e. the voxel time series.
-Typically the voxel-wise time series are then aggregated into predefined regions or parcels to obtain a rs-FC matrix as the correlation between pairs of regional time series.
+The nuisance signals are commonly removed using denoising procedures at the finest resolution, that is the voxel time series.
+Typically, the voxel-wise time series are then aggregated into predefined regions or parcels to obtain an rs-FC matrix as the correlation between pairs of regional time series.
 Computational efficiency can be improved by denoising the aggregated regional time series instead of the voxel time series.
 However, a comprehensive comparison of the effects of denoising on these two resolutions is missing.

-In this study, we systematically investigate the effects of denoising at different time series resolutions (voxel- and region-level) in 370 unrelated subjects from the HCP-YA dataset.
-Alongside the time series resolution, we considered additional factors such as aggregation method (Mean and first eigenvariate [EV]) and parcellation granularity (100, 400, and 1,000 regions).
+In this study, we systematically investigate the effects of denoising at different time series resolutions (voxel-level and region-level) in 370 unrelated subjects from the HCP-YA dataset.
+Alongside the time series resolution, we considered additional factors such as aggregation method (Mean and first eigenvariate [EV]) and parcellation granularity (100, 400, and 1000 regions).
 To assess the effect of those choices on the utility of the resulting whole-brain rs-FC, we evaluated the individual specificity (fingerprinting) and the capacity to predict age and three cognitive scores.
 Our findings show generally equal or better performance for region-level denoising with notable differences depending on the aggregation method.
-Using mean aggregation yielded equal individual specificity and prediction performance for voxel- and region-level denoising.
+Using Mean aggregation yielded equal individual specificity and prediction performance for voxel-level and region-level denoising.
 When EV was employed for aggregation, the individual specificity of voxel-level denoising was reduced compared to region-level denoising.
 Increasing parcellation granularity generally improved individual specificity.
 For the prediction of age and cognitive test scores, only fluid intelligence indicated worse performance for voxel-level denoising in the case of aggregating with the EV.

-Based on these results, we recommend the adoption of region-level denoising for brain-behavior investigations when using mean aggregation.
+Based on these results, we recommend the adoption of region-level denoising for brain-behavior investigations when using Mean aggregation.
 This approach offers equal individual specificity and prediction capacity with reduced computational resources for the analysis of rs-FC patterns.

-Keywords

-Resting-state functional connectivity, preprocessing choices, denoising, whole-brain parcellation, individual differences, individual specificity, connectome-based prediction
+This is an open access article under the terms of the Creative Commons Attribution-NonCommercial License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.

+© 2025 The Author(s).
+Human Brain Mapping published by Wiley Periodicals LLC.

-Introduction
+1 | Introduction